Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Discussion and conlusions

 The current experimental stage of quantum computation offers the possibility to explore the physical and chemical properties of small systems and novel quantum algorithms are being developed to extract the most from this first generation of quantum devices.
 However, this potential for computational advantage, compared to classical methods, comes at a price of noisy and imperfect simulations stemming from low qubit counts and thus the lack of quantum error correcting qubits.
 The Variational Quantum Eigensolver (VQE) is the canonical example of these NISQ algorithms that allow us to obtain an approximation of Hamiltonian eigenstates by exploiting the variational principle of quantum mechanics.
 Besides the broad applications and promising results of this approach \cite{peruzzo2014variational,mcclean2016theory,arute2020hartree}, its performance guarantees should be studied and understood.

 In this work we have made first progress in this direction and have derived robustness intervals for quantum measurements of expectation values.
 For a target state $\sigma$, these intervals are guaranteed to contain the true expectation value $\langle A \rangle_\sigma$ of an observable $A$ when we only have access to an approximation $\rho$.
 Based on resource constraints, accuracy requirements, and depending on the task, we have seen three different types of robustness intervals.
-Firstly, based on its formulation as an SDP, we have derived upper and lower bounds to $\langle A \rangle_\sigma$ which take into account only the first moment of the observable $A$ and can thus be obtained by post-processing measurements of $\langle A \rangle_\rho$ together with the fidelity with the target state $\cF(\rho,\,\sigma)$.
-Secondly, to take into account further moments of $A$ and get tighter bounds, we have revisited the Gramian method~\cite{weinhold1968lower} and extended this technique to mixed states, thereby enabling their applicability in noisy scenarios which are prevalent in the NISQ era.
-This has led to a further lower bound to expectation values and, additionally, to lower and upper bounds on eigenvalues of a given Hamiltonian.
+Firstly, based on the formulation of robustness bounds as SDPs, we have derived upper and lower bounds to $\langle A \rangle_\sigma$ which take into account only the first moment of the observable $A$ and can thus be obtained by post-processing measurements of $\langle A \rangle_\rho$ together with the fidelity with the target state $\cF(\rho,\,\sigma)$.
+Secondly, we have revisited the Gramian method~\cite{weinhold1968lower} to take into account higher statistical moments of $A$ and extended this technique to mixed states, thereby enabling their applicability in noisy scenarios which are prevalent in the NISQ era.
+This has led to a further lower bound to expectation values and, additionally, to lower and upper bounds on eigenvalues of observables.
 We have also implemented our bounds in the open source \textsc{Tequila}~\cite{kottmann2021tequila} library.
 Furthermore, we have validated our results with numerical simulations of noisy and noiseless scenarios with VQE as an example application to calculate robustness intervals for ground state energies of electronic structure Hamiltonians of H$_2$, LiH and BeH$_2$.
-Within these experiments, we observed that the lower bound on the ground state energy is up to one order of magnitude closer to the true ground state energy compared to the respective VQE estimate, at times even reaching chemical accuracy where VQE does not.
-These results are promising as they indicate that our bounds not only provide sound guarantees for the performance of these algorithms, but can even be used in conjunction and deliver further accuracy improvements.
+For the molecules considered in these experiments, we have observed that the robustness intervals provide accurate estimates of the errors incurred by noise, in particular when the ground state approximation is close enough to the true ground state in terms of fidelity.